grafana/tempo/operations/tempo-mixin/runbook.md

 ## TempoCompactorUnhealthy

-If this occurs port-forward to 3200 on a compactor and bring up `/compactor/ring`.
+If this occurs access the [ring page](https://grafana.com/docs/tempo/latest/operations/consistent_hash_ring/) at `/compactor/ring`.
 Use the "Forget" button to drop any unhealthy compactors.
 An unhealthy compactor or two has no immediate impact.
 Long term, however, it will cause the blocklist to grow unnecessarily long.

 ## TempoDistributorUnhealthy

-If this occurs port-forward to 3200 on a distributor and bring up `/distributor/ring`.
+If this occurs access the [ring page](https://grafana.com/docs/tempo/latest/operations/consistent_hash_ring/) at `/distributor/ring`.
 Use the "Forget" button to drop any unhealthy distributors.
 An unhealthy distributor or two has virtually no impact except to slightly increase the amount of memberlist traffic propagated by the cluster.

 ## TempoCompactionsFailing